poutnikl/Brouter-profiles/README.md

     * [BR-Bike-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Bike-Profiles.zip) / [BR-Car-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Car-Profiles.zip) / [BR-Foot-Profiles](https://github.com/poutnikl/Brouter-profiles/raw/master/BR-Foot-Profiles.zip)

-    * You may download the full depository content at [http://poutnikl.github.io/Brouter-profiles/](http://poutnikl.github.io/Brouter-profiles/)

 * You can test the profiles online on [Brouter-web frontend](http://brouter.de/brouter-web/) by pasting their text content to bottom left paste field + pressing UPLOAD button.
 It then appears as Custom profile, aside of predefined ones.
 Notice the changelog comments at top and bottom of the profile code.

 * @abrensch @nrenner  Feel free to refer to this collection in your resources, or use profiles in Brouter-web / Brouter application.